 Hospitals Transformation Programme

 Improving the way we deliver hospital care across Shropshire, Telford and Wrekin, and mid-Wales, has been talked about for many years.
-We are getting closer to making our vision to deliver better care for patients a reality.
-We are going through the final check with the national agencies, who will review our detailed clinical, financial and operational plans.
-These will deliver the commitments we made and consulted upon before the COVID-19 pandemic.
+We have received national approval, meaning we can begin work to make our vision to deliver better care for patients a reality.
+Our plans will deliver the commitments we made and consulted upon before the COVID-19 pandemic.

 Local clinicians (doctors, nurses, and allied health professionals), other specialists and local healthcare partners, developed the proposed new way of delivering care with advice and guidance from regional and national teams and hospitals who have made similar, successful changes.
 This work started in 2013 as we know we need to work differently if we are to deliver the best care for patients across Shropshire, Telford & Wrekin and mid-Wales.